 Sports Massage is invaluable to sports people during training and competition.
 Pre-event massage warms up and stimulates the muscles in preparation for the work ahead and can also have accompanying positive psychological effects.
 Post-event massage is important in helping sore muscles to detoxify, stretch, re-align and heal in readiness which speeds up recovery and reduces injury-rate.

 Just as sports people work hard in training and competing, many prople are also working very hard at their jobs, looking after the house and garden, and caring for families.
 Our bodies are put under similar stresses and strains resulting in back pain, joint pain, work-related injuries and postural problems.
 Sports Massage results in pain reduction, improves the condition of muscles and joints, and promotes health.

-Sports Massage is beneficial whatever your level of involvement in sport or activity or indeed, inactivity!
+Sports Massage is beneficial whatever your level of involvement in sport or activity

-The primary aim of Sports Massage is to restore and maintain full function to muscles and other soft tissues (joints, tendons and ligaments).
+The primary aim of Sports Massage is to restore and maintain full function to muscles and other soft tissues (joints, fascia, tendons and ligaments).
 This can simply mean easing the tension that has built up in your shoulders over long hours in the office, or restoring maximum performance to an over-trained muscle group in an athlete.

 It is an effective, non-invasive treatment that works to relieve specific pain and tension from sore, tight muscles.
 Techniques focus on the deeper layers of the muscles, breaking down muscle 'knots', assisting the circulation and encouraging the natural repair process.
 The beneficial effects on health come from the impact of this treatment physically, biologically and psychologically: